Getting started with the Imaging Virtual Server

 Capture

 Because IVS upload has no ability to retry the upload of an image built in, and transferring over the WAN is more sensitive than a local transfer, an image upload could get interrupted.
 Note that the image will have been captured to the IVS, it just had trouble uploading to the FW server.
-But you can use a command line command to force the upload replacing the image, username, password, and server address:
+But you can use the FileWave Admin's command line to force the upload replacing the image name, a FileWave Admin username, password, and server address:

 Restore